 The Dr Pepper Museum & Free Enterprise Institute is pleased to welcome visitors affected by Sensory Processing Disorder and/or visitors who are sensory sensitive.
 The DPMFEI offers items (sunglasses and earbuds) free of charge to improve the experience of sensory-sensitive visitors.
 These items are located at the admissions desk and can be checked out upon request.
 If you require more assistance or information, please contact us ahead of your visit or consult museum staff upon arrival.

-Is a free sample of Dr Pepper included with my admission ticket?
+Is a free Dr Pepper included with my admission ticket?

 Will I get to see Dr Pepper being bottled during my visit to the Museum?